contentstash/contentstash/README.md

 pnpm taze
 ```

-To update the Node.js dependencies, run the following command:
+To update and install the Node.js dependencies, run the following commands:

 ```sh
 pnpm taze:w